-Easy Does It!
-Number One rule of thumb when it comes to cleaning your car, van, truck, RV, or boat: A gentle touch goes a long way.
+Easy Does It is this eco friendly car wash guides number one rule of thumb when it comes to cleaning your car, van, truck, RV, or boat: A gentle touch goes a long way.
 Even though your car may be really grimy resist the urge to get out the heavy-duty detergent and surface cleaner, abrasive cleaning pads and scrubbing brushes.

-Keep Your Vehicle with Gentle, Nontoxic Cleaning Solutions
+Keep Your Vehicle clean with Gentle, Nontoxic Cleaning Solutions

 Any cloth with even a hint of texture can damage your cars finishes and the detergents and other chemicals in those ‘heavy duty’ products could mess up your vehicles interior vinyl, leather, upholstery, and carpeting.
 Instead of that stuff think soft, lint free cleaning cloths and pads, and very mild soap.
 Tires are an exception for which you will need a soft bristle brush.